-Q3.27 Q3.28 How are insurance acquisition cash flows considered if paid prior to initial recognition of the related group of insurance contracts?
+Q3.28 How are insurance acquisition cash flows considered if paid prior to initial recognition of the related group of insurance contracts?

-Insurance acquisition cash flows paid prior to initial recognition are reflected as paid but otherwise treated identically to other Under the definition in AASB 17 Appendix A, insurance acquisition cash flows.
-They are considered to relate to existing contracts only if at least one contract of include those that are directly attributable to the related groupportfolio of insurance contracts is already issued even if not yet recognised.
-In that case,.
+Under the definition in AASB 17 Appendix A, insurance acquisition cash flows only include those that are directly attributable to the portfolio of insurance contracts.

 Hence, those that aren't should be expensed as per other standards - probably immediately.

 An asset (or liability) is recognised for any insurance acquisition cash flows paid (or received) prior to initial recognition of the GIC to which they relate.
-This asset (or liability) is derecognised when the related GIC is recognized, and the insurance acquisition cash flows may be capitalised until the related group of insurance contracts is issued, otherwise they are immediately expensed are then gradually expensed over the coverage period.
+This asset (or liability) is derecognised when the related GIC is recognized, and the insurance acquisition cash flows are then gradually expensed over the coverage period.
 (See AASB 17.27 - note that although AASB 17.27 refers to group of issued insurance contracts, at the IASB Feb 18 TRG staff clarified that the reference to issued in IFRS 17.27 was there purely to distinguish from reinsurance held and not a requirement that there are contracts actually issued in the related GIC.)